Medical Marijuana for Chronic Pain

 “I mean, to get Congress to pass a bill to protect their interests in the height of an opioid epidemic just shows me how much influence they have.”

-With the scale of this corruption known, and the total pain relief market at $24B, it’s sadly unsurprising to see that we are neck deep into the worst opiate crisis in American history.
+With the scale of this corruption known, and the total pain relief market at $24B, it’s unsurprising to see that we are in this crisis.
 The data from the American Society of Addiction Medicine is staggering.

 - Over 250 million prescriptions are written for opiates per year